Our Lovable app leaked every user's data on day one

 Repeat for customers and any other tenant-scoped table.
 You’ll also want UPDATE and DELETE policies for tables that need them, structured the same way.

-After applying these, the same direct database query that returned Bob’s rows now returns nothing when run with Alice’s JWT, and the API exploit above stops working, even though the buggy API code is still in place.
-The database itself refuses.
+After applying these, that same anon-key call comes back empty, and querying Bob’s rows with Alice’s JWT returns nothing.
+The API exploit above stops working with the buggy handler still in place.
+The database refuses.

 A second fix: write the negative test